Creating a disk snapshot

 A disk snapshot is a copy of the disk file system at a specific point in time.

-You can create snapshots of network drives, such as HDDs, SSDs, and non-replicated SSDs, as well as ultra-high performance network storages with three replicas (SSD).
+You can create snapshots of network disks and drives, such as HDDs, SSDs, and non-replicated SSDs, as well as ultra high-speed network storages with three replicas (SSD).

-For non-replicated SSDs and ultra-high performance network storages with three replicas (SSD), the snapshot time is not determined.
+For non-replicated SSDs and ultra high-speed network storages with three replicas (SSD), the snapshot time is not determined.

-To take snapshots of local disks residing on dedicated hosts, use Yandex Cloud Backup.
+To create snapshots of local disks residing on dedicated hosts, use Yandex Cloud Backup.
 This service supports Ubuntu, CentOS, CentOS Stream, and Windows Server.

 -